yseulthb/camo_exp/README.md

 Size of images: 650 x 650 <br>
 Size of targets: 20 x 20 ; 40 x 40 ; 60 x 60

-Shape of the target: circles or angular blobs
+Shape of the target: circles or angular blobs or round blobs